 FISH FOR FUN (FFF) EVENTS

 Interested in sponsoring a youth fishing clinic or fishing rodeo?
-The NC Wildlife Resources Commission Division of Inland Fisheries can help through its Fish For Fun (FFF) program.
-Scout troops, bass clubs, church groups, and a host of other civic-minded organizations too numerous to name have elicited assistance from the Fish Division to support a variety of Fish For Fun events.
+The NC Wildlife Resources Commission Inland Fisheries Division can help through its Fish For Fun (FFF) program.
+Scout troops, bass clubs, church groups, and a host of other civic-minded organizations too numerous to name have elicited assistance from the Inland Fisheries Division to support a variety of Fish For Fun events.

 Here's how it works

 An adult planning the Fish For Fun event schedules the fishing clinic or fishing rodeo with a local park (preferably a park that is a cooperator site with the Commission's Community Fishing Program and Tackle Loaner Program.
 Community Fishing Program and Fishing Tackle Loaner Program cooperators will feature not only monthly stockings of catchable-sized channel catfish, but also an abundance of loaner rods and reels available free of charge.
 The adult in charge of the Fish For Fun event also needs to make arrangements to have enough bait for the youth anglers.
 For daylong events, lunch provisions must be scheduled as well.